How are consumers buying for 2019 and beyond? There is a huge trend for both in-store and online activations.

-Now, the second big trend that we’re seeing that’s huge for 2019 consumer buying trends is mobile shopping and using mobile stylists and chatbots.
-Now, why is that amazing?
-Stylist brand Threads Styling has done an amazing job of harnessing lots of Millennial stylists combined with about 90 or so stylists combined with the power of chatbots and with 50 luxury partnerships has created one of the most influential mobile styling platforms that’s working with today’s affluent Gen Zs and Millennials.
+Stylist brand Threads Styling has done an amazing job of harnessing lots of Millennial stylists, combined with the power of chatbots.
+With 50 luxury partnerships, they have created one of the most influential mobile styling platforms that’s working with today’s affluent Gen Zs and Millennials.
 The average basket for someone who’s shopping on Threads Styling is $3,000, a huge differential from a company like Mytheresa, another online luxury platform, that sells products with an average basket of about $700.

-So when we’re thinking about these buying trends, the consumers are looking to have on-demand styling.
+When we’re thinking about buying trends, the consumers are looking to have on-demand styling.
 They want to be able to purchase things right away.
-They don’t just want to say, “Hey, you might like this or you might like that,” but they want to know that there’s someone on the other end that has the capability to be able to help style their outfits.
-Now, Threads Styling first started off as a very unique offering to a small London hotel has now expanded into multiple markets and has found the majority of their customers actually coming from the Middle East.
-Right, those customers have a lot of cash flow, young spenders.
+They want to know that there’s someone on the other end that has the capability to be able to help style their outfits.
+Threads Styling started as a very unique offering to a small London hotel, and has now expanded into multiple markets.
+They’ve found the majority of their customers are actually coming from the Middle East.
+Those customers have a lot of cash flow, and are young spenders.
 They want to walk away with something different and something special.
-So be on the lookout for new mobile platforms and ways that you can engage with customers in real time and offer amazing styling opportunities to them.
-There are tech solutions out there that can even work for the smaller fashion startup businesses out there.
-So do your research, keep up with fashion tech trends and keep your ear to the ground.
+Look for new mobile platforms and ways that you can engage with customers in real time, and offer amazing styling opportunities to them.
+There are tech solutions out there that can even work for the smaller fashion startup businesses.

-So enterprise businesses, what does this mean for you?
-Well, when we’re looking at incorporating a lot of these trends, we really need to make sure that we have our eye on what is best for the consumer.
-So what does that mean?
-That means investing into technologies that’s going to add value to that customer experience as it either relates to shipping, shopping, or any type of in-store events that you might be doing.
-Again, not just tailored towards trying to convert into a sale, but genuinely doing curated events on topics that are interesting and on different kinds of, I don’t know, passion points that your customers really want to be engaged around.
-A great opportunity if your brand stands for something, it’s passionate about something.
-Using an opportunity to bring in other guest speakers and curate opportunities for your customers to meet these people is a great way of saying, “Hey, we care about you, customer, apart from just you giving us your dollars and your money.”
+What does that mean?
+That means investing in technologies that will add value to that customer experience, as it either relates to shipping, shopping, or any type of in-store events that you might be doing.
+Efforts are not just tailored towards trying to get a sale, but genuinely doing curated events on topics that are interesting, and on different kinds of passion points that your customers really want to be engaged around.
+That’s a great opportunity if your brand stands for something, and it’s passionate about something.
+Using the opportunity to bring in other guest speakers, and curate opportunities for your customers to meet these people, is a great way of telling customers you care about them, and not just their money.

-Now, for growth stage companies, as we look to these consumer buying trends, the most important thing I would say to really, really stay clear of is starting to try to do too many of these things at once.
-It’s very important that you limit your investments to things you’re going to be able to see an immediate ROI on in the next six to nine months.
-Honestly, depending on the size of your small fashion business, I’m going to say that doing some integrations into upgrading your technology is one of the things that is probably the most crucial for you at this point.
-Oftentimes, as we scale up, we think so much about outbound marketing activities, we fail to understand that without having infrastructure to help support that, our outbound marketing activities will feel flat, right, as far as how you’re going to be juicing that and doing better with that data over time.
-We need to capture the data.
-We need to make sure that we have those right opportunities.
-So I would say growth stage businesses invest in the infrastructure, invest in technology.
-You’re in a totally different ball game from your days as a fashion startup.
+For growth stage companies and consumer buying trends, the most important thing is to avoid doing too many things at once.
+It’s very important that you limit your investments to things you’re going to see an immediate ROI on within the next 6-9 months.
+Upgrading your technology is one of the things that is probably the most crucial.
+When scaling up, concentrating on outbound marketing activities rather than making sure adequate infrastructure is in place, will make outbound marketing activities fall flat.
+How are you going to be juicing that and doing better with that data over time?
+You need to capture the data, making sure that you have the right opportunities.
+Growth stage businesses invest in infrastructure, and invest in technology.

-All right, guys, if you need help understanding how to apply customer buying trends or you’d like to create a custom portfolio of strategies specific to your business, please do send us an email at firstname.lastname@example.org.
+If you need help understanding how to apply customer buying trends or you’d like to create a custom portfolio of strategies specific to your business, please do send us an email at firstname.lastname@example.org.